Wrightslaw logo

 You asked about special interest groups who are fighting for children with disabilities.

 Yes, there is a group called the Council of Parents, Attorneys and Advocates (COPAA).
-COPAA is having their national conference in Orlando on March 13-16.
+COPAA is has their national conference in the spring, usually in March.
 You may want to attend this conference.
 Walk-ins are welcome.

 You must be a COPAA member to attend the conference.
 To be a member, you must not be a school employee.
 If you decide to attend, you can bring the membership application with you to the conference.